Zec Batiscan-Neilson: Toponymy

 The name "Zec Batiscan-Neilson" originates from the Neilson river flowing in Canton Neilson, from the north end of the territory of the ZEC.
 This river flows first south, then turns west.
-She leaves the territory by redirecting back to the south to go jump into the Sainte-Anne River.
+It leaves the territory by redirecting back to the south, and joins the Sainte-Anne River.

-At fifty kilometers northwest of Quebec, Neilson township has an irregular shape.
+Neilson township is located fifty kilometers northwest of Quebec City, and has an irregular shape.
 Crossed by the river Neilson, this particular canton includes lakes Aaron and Picard.
 This township is located in the extension of the lordship Saint-Gabriel and fief Hubert.

-Adopted around 1916, the name Neilson Township honors John Neilson (1776-1848) for his work in public life.
+Adopted around 1916, the name Neilson Township honors John Neilson (1776–1848) for his work in public life.
 He contributed greatly to the development of the region since the early nineteenth century.
 Originally from Scotland, he came to live with his brother Samuel, who was acquired the Quebec Gazette.
 In 1793, John inherited the newspaper and printing.
 Upon reaching his majority in 1796, he became editor-owner of the weekly.
 Around 1816, Neilson helped for recruiting European settlers, mostly Irish, and encouraged them to settle in neighboring lordships Township is an area which later became Valcartier.
 John Neilson was elected several times member of County of Quebec.
 He completed his final term as MP from 1842 to 1844 in the Parliament of Canada Uni.